mhdhejazi/CoronaTracker/README.md

 ## Contribute
 Please feel free to contribute pull requests or create issues for bugs and feature requests.

+## License
+The app is available for personal/non-commercial use.
+It's not allowed to publish, distribute, or use the app in a commercial way.

+## Author
+Mhd Hejazi (contact@samabox.com)

 ## Credits
 ### Data